mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 ## 💥 Exhaustive Brute-Force Attack with Burp Suite

+>**Tip** This attack are performed using features from Burp suite, but could also be done With WFuzz, E.g. create a wordlist with all possible combinations of the character set

 This exercise demonstrates brute-forcing by attempting every possible character combination.

 ### 📌 Before You Begin: